Wang-ML-Lab/unified-continual-learning/README.md

 <img src="fig/unification.png" alt="" data-canonical-src="fig/unification.png" width="80%"/>
 </p>

-## How does UDIL lead to a tighter bound?
+## How does UDIL Lead to a Tighter Bound?
 A natural question following the unification is: *can we do better than using a single set of fixed coefficients to train a domain-incremental learning model?* The answer is a firmly YES.
 And what we do in this work is to parameterize the coefficients, and try to optimize a tighter bound by adjusting them during model training.
 We know you are in a hurry, so here we will give an extremely brief review of what we do to form the final training objective.
 <p align="center">